Do Cherry Shrimp have a bioload?

 A. No, aquarium shrimp, including cherry shrimp, do not produce a lot of waste compared to most fish.
 Their small size and slower metabolism result in a lower bioload, meaning they produce less organic waste that contributes to the overall bioload of the tank.

-Q. Do cherry shrimp keep the tankOpens in a new tab. clean?
+Q. Do cherry shrimp keep the tank clean?

 A. Cherry shrimp can help keep a tank clean by consuming algae and leftover food particles.
 However, they should not be relied upon as the primary means of tank maintenance.
 Regular water changes and careful feeding practices are still necessary to maintain water quality.